ecubeproject/EMAIL_SPAM_HAM_DETECTION_E2E/README.md

 # EMAIL_SPAM_HAM_DETECTION_E2E
 This is an end to end machine learning AI and NLP project including model building, deployment, model monitoring and retraining.
+It demonstrates the use of several tools like MLFLOW for model building and experiment tracking, streamlit for app front-end, Docker for MLOps operations, Apache Airflow and EvidentlyAI for model/data drift detection, automated model retraining based on pre determined triggers or schedule.